POWER4BIO webinar series: Biochemicals

 Tuesday, July 7; 10:30 am – 11:30 CEST

-In the third POWER4BIO training webinar, we will give insights into integrated sustainability assessment of a regional bioeconomy network.
-We will also present indicators that enable monitoring and evaluation of the sustainability of bioeconomy.
+In the third POWER4BIO training webinar, we gave insights into integrated sustainability assessment of a regional bioeconomy network.
+We also presented indicators that enable monitoring and evaluation of the sustainability of bioeconomy.

 Training Webinar 4: How to finance bio-based chemicals and its value chains using European Structural and Investment Funds